mortumenko/Learning-CI-CD/KanjiList/Application/OS_README.md

 7. I'd recommend to review all stuff about references between Coordinator parent / Coordinator child / VC.
 See another branch `MemoryManagement`

+## MemoryManagement

+### Suggestion #1: Cleanup via additional pop-method in every VC protocol (for example `CoordinatedVC`)
+Downsides.
+Too knotted that can leads to issues:
+1. Every VC must have action from backbutton
+2. Add method willBePopped to all VCs’ protocols and use it to notify related Coordinator if back pressed
+3. Coord should know his parent (!?!)
+4. Coord should purge itself from parent’s property

+### Suggestion #2 **MY CHOISE**: Hold strong ref to Coordinator in VC that is introduced by this Coordinator.
+So since VC will be released by navigation stack - coordinator will be released too.
+1. Every VC should adopt Protocol `CoordinatedVC` with one strong property ‘coordinator’
+2. When coordinator creates VC it should assign itself to property ‘coordinator’ in VC.
+Then ARC do all work for you.
+Bingo!